ysambc/QuizU/readme.txt

 *	**Shortcodes, widgets and global quizzes**

 QuizU's widget rests in your sidebar and shows up when it detects a quiz linked to the current post.
 Aditionally, every quiz has its own shortcode to copy and paste into the content of any page or post.

 If you want a more global solution, you can also select a quiz to be displayed in all posts or pages.

 *	**Link each answer to a different question or result**

 Each answer can be linked to a question of your choice, to a specific result, or to the calculation of the final scores.
 If no answer is linked, the next question in the same branch, or in the next one will be selected.
 If QuizU does not find a next answer, and the current answer is not liknked to a result, the first result created will be displayed.

+*	**Single choice, multiple choice, and essay-type questions**.

+Decide the score or path that each answer will lead to for all question types.
+You can create an unlimited set of correct or incorrect answers for essay-type questions.

 *	**Score based results**

 Assign positive or negative scores for each answer.
 The sum of all scores at the end will determine the correct result according to the total score, or the highest scoring option (ie. A, B, C, D, etc).

 *	**Control the words displayed**.

-	Type in the exact phrases your users will see while progressing through your quiz.
+Customize the phrases your users will see while progressing through your quiz.

 *	**Color code your branches**

 Choose a default color to theme your quizzes, and specific colors for each branch.

 *	**Manage permissions**

 Choose who can edit, and who can take your quizzes.

 *	**Social networks and email sharing**.

 Let your users share your quizzes through their preferred channels.
 Supports e-mail, Facebook, Google +, Twitter and Whatsapp.

-*	**Single choice, multiple choice, and essay-type questions**.

-	Decide the score or path that each answer will lead to for all question types.
-You can create an unlimited set of correct or incorrect answers for essay-type questions.

 *	**Thumbnail hint for each option**.

 Setup a “hint” image to be displayed next to each option.

 *	**Drag & drop question sorting**

 Reorder questions by clicking and holding the “X” icon at their top right corner.

 *	**Real time editing and autosave (optional)**

 No page reloading.
 No information loss.
 You can choose to save every change instantly, or to save everything at the end with a single click.

 *	**Quiz preview**.

-	Experience your quiz the way your users would, before publishing it.
+Experience your quiz the way your users would; before publishing it.
 If autosave has been disabled, you will need to save your quiz before previewing it.

 == Installation ==